This setup is available for Account owners and Controllers. Xero users don't have to create a custom export as their payments are pushed to Xero.

 You can choose what to show in your export:

-- Change the column names: hover your mouse on the column and click on the gear icon.
+Change the column names: hover your mouse on the column and click on the "tools" icon.
 Change the name and click on Save.

-- Add customized column: as below but select "custom content (empty)", then add you static or dynamic values.
+Add customized column: as below but select "custom content (empty)", then add your static or dynamic values.

 3. Save and name your template

-Finally, you can choose the name of your export and the format to use when you export your expenses: CSV, XLS or XLSX.
-Add a custom name too.
+Finally, you can choose the name of your export.
 Once you're happy with the result, hit the "Save new template" button!

-From now on, every time you export your payments, your custom template will be used.
+From now on, every time you export your payments in Export, your custom template will be used.